KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 * Fixed Elise’s walking pace when she exits so she runs away when upset and walks away otherwise
 * Fixed placeable heights on the Ebon Hawk to reduce floor clipping & floating
 * Fixed the height of the workbench on Dantooine
-* Fixed the position of the strongbox in the Taris Lower City apartments (reported by DarthParametric) [ISSUE #68](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/68)
+* Fixed the position of the strongbox in the Taris Lower City apartments (Reported by DarthParametric) [ISSUE #68](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/68)
 * Focus and proficiency feat icons are switched: [[KotOR] Fixed Proficiency/Focus Feat Icons 1.0](http://deadlystream.com/forum/files/file/421-kotor-fixed-proficiencyfocus-feat-icons/)
 * Gana Lavin's appearance changes and her text dialog doesn't appear
 * Gaps in the Leviathan Prison Block walkmesh allowed targeting (and shooting) certain enemies through walls [ISSUE #132](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/132)